What parents need to know

 Is it any good?

-More than most films, Before Sunrise depends upon the likeability of the two main characters.
-It's this commitment the film makes to these characters, and their budding relationship that makes the film so completely enthralling.
+It's the commitment the film makes to the two main characters, and their budding relationship that makes the film so completely enthralling.
+More than most films, Before Sunrise depends upon the likeability of these characters.

 Flaws are included, the disagreements between the couple as essential to establishing the realism that sets the film apart as the intimate connections they make.
 They hide their vulnerability behind humor and try to talk their way out of the sadness of saying goodbye.
 Director Richard Linklater's style is appealingly unobtrusive.
 He lingers on scenes when another director would've cut away, allowing the dialogue and the actors to speak for themselves.